scala/docs.scala-lang/tutorials/tour/basics.md

 ### Blocks

-You can create a single expression out of multiple statements by wrapping them with `{}`.
-We call them blocks or block expressions.
+You can combine expressions by surrounding them with `{}`.
+We call this a block.

-The result of the last statement of the block will be the result of the overall block.
+The result of the last expression in the block is the result of the overall block, too.

 ```
 println({